Clinical Cancer Genomics Research Program

-Clinical cancer genetics research at City of Hope investigates multiple approaches that utilize the latest findings in cancer genetics in order to improve the prevention, treatment, and support of those with hereditary cancers.
+Clinical cancer genomics research at City of Hope investigates multiple approaches that utilize the latest findings in cancer genetics in order to improve the prevention, treatment and support of those with hereditary cancers.

 Therapeutic Prevention and Treatment Trials for High Risk Patients

 - Targeted Treatments for Hereditary Breast or Ovarian Cancer (including PARP inhibitors)

 - For information on a Phase II trial of Single Agent ABT-888 with Post-Progression Therapy of ABT-888 in Combination with Carboplatin in Patients with Stage IV BRCA-Associated Breast Cancer, please click on the following links

 - ClinicalTrials.gov (search for study: NCT01149083)

 - Cancer Prevention Trials and Other Studies for Postmenopausal Women

 The major focus in the Clinical Cancer Genomics laboratory is molecular oncology and the investigation of molecular genetic changes associated with hereditary cancers.